-SPECIAL HAZARDS ARISING FROM THE PRODUCT: If heated to high temperatures for a prolonged period this product can ignite.
-When involved in a fire, this material may decompose and produce irritating vapors and toxic compounds (including carbon, zinc and nitrogen oxides).
+SPECIAL HAZARDS ARISING FROM THE PRODUCT: This product is combustible.
+If heated to high temperatures for a prolonged period it may ignite.
+When involved in a fire, this material may decompose and produce irritating vapors and toxic gases (e.g., carbon and nitrogen oxides, amines).

-Explosion Sensitivity to Mechanical Impact or Static Discharge: Not sensitive.
+Explosion Sensitivity to Mechanical Impact: Not sensitive.
+Explosion Sensitivity to Static Discharge: Not sensitive.

-SPECIAL PROTECTIVE ACTIONS FOR FIRE-FIGHTERS: Incipient fire responders should wear eye protection.
+SPECIAL PROTECTIVE ACTIONS FOR FIRE-FIGHTERS: Incipient fire

+responders should wear eye protection.
 Structural firefighters must wear Self-Contained Breathing Apparatus (SCBA) and full protective equipment.
-If protective equipment is contaminated by this product, it should be
+If protective equipment is contaminated by this product, it should be thoroughly washed with running water prior to removal of SCBA respiratory protection.